harshitamandalika/harshitamandalika/README.md

 Here are some of the projects I have completed:

 1. **Credit Card Fraud Detection**
-   - Worked with a highly imbalanced and large dataset for classifying credit card transactions as fraudulent and nonfraudulent.
+   - Worked with a highly imbalanced and large dataset for classifying credit card transactions as fraudulent and non-fraudulent.
 Performed extensive data preprocessing, data balancing and training of an ML model.
 Obtained an accuracy of 99.999% and achieved ‘0’ false negatives.
 Further, used Apache Spark to reduce training time.

 2. **Brain Tumor Detection**